UCLA-CS130/Team22/README.md

 * `make unit-test` builds and runs only unit tests
 * `make integration-test` builds and runs only integration tests
 * `make cov-test` runs coverage test; run a `make clean` beforehand for more accurate results
+* `make deploy` builds a docker image and sends it to the currently configured ec2 server; needs private pem key in home directory to work
+* `make run-deployed` connects to the ec2 server and runs the docker image installed there
+* `make kill-deployed` kills any running docker process on the ec2 server

 ### Adding New Request Handlers
 * First, modify the Makefile to add the new corresponding .h file to the `DEPS` variable and corresponding .o file to the `OBJ` variable.
 Add the test file name to the `TESTS` variable for `make test` to also run the new request handler's test.